ibm-cloud-docs/containers/cs_subnets.md

     ```
     {: pre}

     The creation of this service fails because the Kubernetes master cannot find the specified NLB IP address in the Kubernetes configmap.
-When you run this command, you can see the error message and the list of available public IP addresses for the cluster.
+When you run this command, you can see the error message and a list of available public IP addresses for the cluster.

     ```
     Error on cloud load balancer a8bfa26552e8511e7bee4324285f6a4a for service default/myservice with UID 8bfa2655-2e85-11e7-bee4-324285f6a4af: Requested cloud provider IP 1.1.1.1 is not available.
 The following cloud provider IP addresses are available: <list_of_IP_addresses>